The Geneva Center of Concern

 Cheryl H. Toor, Director

-For more information on how the Center is responding to the COVID-19 virus, please check out Current Updates and the listing of Urgently Needed Items found under the Current News tab on this website.
+For more information on items that the Center has urgent need of and how we are responding to the coronavirus, COVID-19 pandemic, please check out the topics under the Current News tab on this website.

 Since its beginning in 1972, the Geneva Center of Concern has provided assistance to individuals, households, and families in and around the city of Geneva, New York who have fallen upon hard times with no place else to turn.
 The Center acts as a safety net, a sympathetic ear, and provides a helping hand, to address critical human needs, shore up the spirits, bolster the hopes, and affirm dignity and a sense of worth for the people it serves.
 Food, clothing, social service referrals, and many other resources are provided to support people through difficult times and help them to improve their lives.